 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
 Under section 608c(15)(A) of the Act, any handler subject to an order may file with USDA a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 A handler is afforded the opportunity for a hearing on the petition.
 After the hearing USDA would rule on the petition.
 The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed not later than 20 days after the date of the entry of the ruling.

-This rule adopts the suspension of the handling and reporting requirements under the marketing order and the prune import regulation, beginning with the 2005-2006 crop year, and continuing indefinitely.
-The provisions could either be reactivated or terminated.
+This rule suspends handling and reporting requirements under the marketing order and the prune import regulation, beginning with the 2005-2006 crop year, and continuing Start Printed Page 30611indefinitely.
+These provisions could either be reactivated or terminated.
 The 2005-2006 crop year begins on August 1, 2005.
-This action also adopts the extension of the current temporary suspensions of the outgoing inspection and the volume control regulations.
+This action also extends the current temporary suspensions of the outgoing inspection and the volume control regulations.
 This rule was unanimously recommended by the committee at a meeting on March 15, 2005.

 Marketing Order Authority for Suspension

-Section 993.90(a) of the prune marketing order provides, in part, that the Secretary “shall terminate or suspend the operations of any or all of the provisions of the subpart, whenever he finds that such provisions do not tend to effectuate the declared policy of the “Act.”
-Information from the committee, or other sources, may be used by the Secretary in making the determination.
+Section 993.90(a) of the prune marketing order provides, in part, that the Secretary “shall terminate or suspend the operation of any or all of the provisions of this subpart, whenever he finds that such provisions do not tend to effectuate the declared policy of the “Act.”
+Information from the committee, or other sources, may be used by the Secretary in making that determination.

 Being cognizant that some growers and packers believe the marketing order has become overly complex and restrictive in today's more technologically-advanced, global market, the committee has held task force meetings over the last two years to solicit input from the industry on amending the order.
 However, little progress has resulted from those meetings concerning the best method to streamline the existing order and update it to reflect modern packing methods and marketing strategies.
 Thus, at its meeting on March 15, 2005, the committee voted unanimously to recommend to USDA that the handling and reporting requirements, including the currently-suspended outgoing inspection and volume-control regulations, be suspended indefinitely.

-Because the committee would need to obtain information on the tonnage received by each handler to properly allocate committee member and alternate positions, and to assess handlers for their prorate share of expenses, the committee has arranged with the California Department of Food and Agriculture and the California Dried Plum Board (CDPB) to receive such information as needed from CDPB for this purpose.
+Because the committee would need to obtain information on the tonnage received by each handler to properly allocate committee member and alternate positions, and to assess handlers for their prorata share of expenses, the committee has arranged with the California Department of Food and Agriculture and the California Dried Plum Board (CDPB) to receive such information as needed from the CDPB.
+The committee would enter into an agreement with the CDPB for this purpose.